SchluppIng/Weld_Toe_Determination/README.md

 ## Contact Information

-For any questions or issues, please contact me on LinkedIn.
+For any questions or issues, please contact Christian Dänekas on LinkedIn.
 Links can be found [here](https://github.com/cdaenekas).